“Genuine poetry can communicate before it is understood.” – T.S. Eliot

 Engaging with the works of literary greats—Shakespeare, Keats, Shelley, Auden—offers a connection to history and humanity.
 It provides a lens to understand societal values and heritage.

-How Fortis Education Incorporates Poetry in 11+ Preparation
+How Fortis Education Incorporates Poetry into 11+ Preparation

 How to Respond to Poetry in an Interview?